Johennes/jquery.contentify/README.md

 It would be nice to be able to specify an array of selectors for each level of headings.
 * The CSS class names of the table of contents cannot be customized
+* It is not possible to restrict the area of the document that should be scanned for headings.
+The whole document will be used to compile the table of contents.